Luniminex/Oreminer/README.md

 If you want to try out the game you can download the build folder and run the exe file.

-WASD to move\n
+WASD to move,
-F to mine\n
+F to mine,
-E to initiate dialogue\n
+E to initiate dialogue,
-Enter to go to next page of dialogue\n
+Enter to go to next page of dialogue